Bunny Class – 3 1/2 to 6 years old

 Currently Marika is part of the practitioners program for Wisdom Healing Qi Gong and staying connected in the 5Rhythms dance space.

 This is her first year at Little Earth.

 “I love working at Little Earth because I believe in the quality of education that we are providing.
 I love being a part of the process that enables children to obtain the gift of a love for learning that they will carry with them on their journey through life.”

-11th year as a Little Earth Parent.
-9 years Administrative office experience.
+Was a Little Earth Parent for 12 years.
+16 years Administrative office experience.